rudra404/music-rating-web-application/README.md

-## Best Listens Dockerized App
+## Best Listens

-This is the version of Best Listens with user auth containerized within docker.
+Best Listens is a social music rating app where you and your friends can rate songs and see what your community rates popular songs.

 ## Pre-requisites